• Cheat sheets

 Common use cases

-The examples below show how the MCP server tools empower AI assistants to provide meaningful, context-aware interactions, helping teams design, scale, and maintain content models efficiently.
+The examples below show how the MCP server tools empower AI assistants to provide meaningful, context-aware interactions, helping teams design, scale, and maintain content efficiently.

 Understand and extend a content model